Magnus Carlsen: 2022

-Carlsen won the World Rapid Chess Championship 2022 with a score of 10/13 (+8-1=4).
-He also won the World Blitz Chess Championship 2022 with a score of 16/21 (+13-2=6).
-This marks the third time in Carlsen's career that he has simultaneously held the Classical, Rapid, and Blitz World Titles, with 2014 and 2019 being the other two occurrences.
+From 26 to 30 December, Carlsen played in the World Rapid and World Blitz Chess Championships, held in Almaty, Kazakhstan.
+He won the rapid championship with a score of 10/13 (+8–1=4), his fourth World Rapid title.
+He then won the blitz championship with a score of 16/21 (+13–2=6), his sixth World Blitz title.
+This marked the third time in Carlsen's career that he held the triple crown.